Temple Sholom's History

 As the congregation enlarged, after years of student Rabbis, a full-time rabbinic position was established.
 Norman Koch זצ״ל was hired.
 Rabbi Koch retired and passed away in 2015.
 He took great pride in the long-term relationship he and the Temple Sholom family shared.
 It is in these manifold interpersonal relationships between Rabbi and Congregants wherein the special strengths of our Community can be found.
 Perhaps Rabbi Koch’s strongest skill (among many) was his ability to relate Torah to our daily lives.
 He believed his responsibility was to teach Jewish tradition in such a way that it offers people the tools and opportunities to fulfill their responsibilities as 21st century American Jews.

-From July 2014 through June 2015 Scot Saulson acted as our interim rabbi.
+From July 2014 through June 2015 Scott Saulson acted as our interim rabbi.

 In July 2015 we welcomed Rabbi, Ari Rosenberg who served as our Rabbi until May 2020.
 In July 2016, Cantor Laura Breznick joined the clergy team as our first Cantor and first female clergy person.
-Currently, Cantor Breznick serves Temple Sholom as it's solo spiritual leader.
+In 2020 she stepped up to lead the congregation.